-The International School of Kenya (ISK) is a private, non-profit PreK-Grade 12 school created in 1976 through a joint partnership between the governments of the United States and Canada.
-Nestled on 50 acres of a former coffee plantation, ISK serves the educational needs of both expatriate and Kenyan students who seek a challenging, North American curriculum together with the rigorous International Baccalaureate Diploma program.
+Nestled on 40 acres of a former coffee plantation, ISK serves the educational needs of both expatriate and Kenyan students who seek a challenging, North American curriculum together with the rigorous International Baccalaureate Diploma program.

-The unique and colorful history of ISK actually extends back to 1967 when Nancy Ellen Crooks founded the US Community School in a house near the Nairobi Hospital.
+The unique and colorful history of ISK extends back to 1967 when Nancy Ellen Crooks founded the US Community School in a house near the Nairobi Hospital.
 Well known for her passion for education, Mrs. Crooks became the first principal and was dedicated to meeting the educational needs of expatriate and Kenyan children in Nairobi.
-Mrs. Crooks began offering scholarships to Kenyan students in the late 1960s, a tradition that continues to this day.

-In 1970, the United States International University (USIU) purchased the school from the Crooks family and renamed it Nairobi International School (NIS).
-USIU also purchased a 50-acre coffee plantation from Ted Davidson called Rivers Ltd., which would become the ISK campus in 1976.
+In 1970, the United States International University (USIU) bought the school from the Crooks family and moved it to our current location, a coffee plantation at the end of Peponi Road.
+They renamed it Nairobi International School (NIS) and Grades were expanded from 4th grade to 12th grade and even college courses were offered.
 The original buildings consisted only of a white wooden house and two stone buildings; the potential for a school like ISK was evident.

 On August 17, 2016, ISK marked 40 years of service to students and the Kenyan community.

 The colorful ceremony on campus was graced by dignitaries from the US Embassy and Canadian High Commission.
 Our Key Note speaker John Sibi-Okumu delivered a great speech that highlighted his fond memories of ISK as both a parent and teacher.
 The celebration ended with a grand performance by one of Africa's most celebrated bands, Sauti Sol.